-It is practically tough to come up with a common and uniform set of rules for personal issues like marriage due to the tremendous cultural diversity in India across the religions, sects, castes, states etc.
+It is practically tough to develop a common and uniform set of rules for personal issues like marriage due to the tremendous cultural diversity in India across religions, sects, castes, states etc.

-- Perception of UCC as encroachment on religious freedom
+- Perception of UCC as an encroachment on religious freedom

 Many communities, particularly minority communities perceive Uniform Civil Code as an encroachment on their rights to religious freedom.
 They fear that a common code will neglect their traditions and impose rules which will be mainly dictated and influenced by the majority of religious communities.